 All About Hearing Aids

-Hearing loss can have a big impact on your life -- from your work to your relationships and emotional well-being.
-For many people, hearing aids can greatly help, especially if you select the right ones and get help in adjusting to them.
-Here's what you need to know about hearing aids.
+Hearing loss can have a big impact on your life, from your work to your relationships and emotional well-being.
+Hearing aids can make a big difference, especially if you pick the right ones and get help adjusting to them.

 How Hearing Aids Help

-A hearing aid is an electronic device designed to improve your hearing.
-Small enough to wear in or behind your ear, hearing aids make some sounds louder, improving hearing and speech comprehension.
+A hearing aid is a battery-powered electronic device designed to improve your hearing.
+Small enough to wear in or behind your ear, they make some sounds louder.
 They may help you hear better when it's quiet and when it's noisy.
 Here’s how they work:

 An amplifier makes the sound louder.